 9. Know Your Audience.
 Resist the temptation to forward comedy items to professional contacts if you want them to respect you, but equally recognize when a little informality will help build a stronger working relationship.

 10. Think About It!
 Surveys have shown that the average employee spends about 41% of their time on email, so even getting slightly better at it can be a huge productivity saving.
-Facilitate discussions about email policies within your organisation and invest in some good training!
+Facilitate discussions about email policies within your organization and invest in some good training!

 Speaking of email training – we can help with that.
 Just get in touch to chat about your team’s use of email and how we might be able to make everyone feel less stressed about their inboxes.